 'KList',[1:5]specifies to test 1, 2, 3, 4, and 5 clusters to find the optimal number.

 'KList'— List of number of clusters to evaluate

 List of number of clusters to evaluate, specified as the comma-separated

 a clustering algorithm name or a function handle.
 When

 be a character vector or a function handle, and you must specify

 Clustering algorithm used to cluster the input data, stored

-Name of the criterion used for clustering evaluation, stored as a valid criterion name string.
+Name of the criterion used for clustering evaluation, stored as a valid criterion name.